landamessenger/object/README.md

 ### 1. Define Dart Classes

 Define Dart classes that you want to serialize or deserialize.
-Annotate these classes with the necessary annotations from the `json_serializable` package to specify serialization behavior.
+Annotate these classes with the necessary annotations from the generated file from the `object` package to specify serialization behavior.

 > `sample.dart` in `model/` folder